scrmbld/gamepad-identification/README.md

 This repository includes code for performing biometric identification on *Super Smash Bros Melee* players using analog stick inputs performed during gameplay.
 Although biometric identification in games has been done before using mouse and keyboard inputs, I have been unable to find any examples of identifying players on traditional gamepads.
 This repository demonstrates a complete process from data collection to classification for game controller biometrics.

 The main purpose of this experiment was to see if the analog stick on a game controller could be used to draw any useful conclusions about the player (such as their identity).
-As such, I only used the controller's left analog stick as input.
+As such, I only used the controller's left analog stick to do the identification.
+I believe that higher performance could be achieved by a model that also uses the buttons.

 The most effective version of the system used a combined 1D Convolutional + LSTM architecture and achieved a top-1 accuracy of around 85% across 16 classes from 180 analog stick movements as input (on average ~10 seconds of gameplay).